-Since the information design program at MRU is fairly evenly split between instruction in theory, design practice, and writing, students tend to enter the program with more strengths and interest in one of the three areas, and less so in the others.
-Some have been well prepared for the study of visual form, while others tend towards the written.
-All must achieve a certain level of theoretical understanding, and design and writing competency to qualify as information designers.
+For over a decade I’ve had the opportunity to teach students just entering academic and design practice at an institution that prides itself on small class sizes, on-going instructor development, and a focus on teaching excellence.
+Some of my students come to University directly out of high school while, for others, our program is the opportunity for a fresh start.
+I’ve had to consider the specific needs–work and life balance–of mature students, and how best to harness the excitement and anxiety inherent to those attending university for the first time.
+Since the information design program at MRU is fairly evenly split between instruction in communication theory, design practice, and writing, our students tend to enter the program with more strength and interest in one of the three areas, and less so in the others.
+Some students have been well prepared for the study of visual form, while other students gravitate towards the written language.
+All must achieve a certain level of theoretical understanding and design and writing competency to become practicing information designers.

 It is this stance of facilitator that I adopt most frequently.
 I believe a large part of my job is to scaffold the learning process, creating a congenial environment where people are willing to bring their best thinking to the table, as we all focus our attention on the particular subject at hand.
 Sometimes this involves discussing selected papers or design case studies, typically from book chapters or peer-reviewed sources that the students will have been asked to read before class.
 My approach here is to have ready a short list of what I consider to be the key points covered by the material, but to fall back on it only if the discussion fails to engage all of those salient points.
 More often than not, I find that the conversation ranges widely enough to cover not only what I considered essential, but also one or two other very good topics that I had not addressed in my own preparation.